The news editor glared at me over the huge handle-bar moustache adorning his blotchy face.

 Ann Leslie has spent over forty years at the forefront of British journalism

-'And while you're about it, lassie, there's a flock of sheep frozen to death on the moors.'
+'And while you're about it, lassie, there's a flock of sheep frozen to death on the moors.''Er, do we have an address for the dwarf?'
+I asked nervously.
+'Or, indeed, the frozen sheep?'

 My boss's expression darkened further.